A sheaf-theoretic model for SL(2,C) Floer homology: Representation varieties and character varieties

 Throughout the paper (except where otherwise noted, in Section~\ref{sec:otherG}), we let $G$ denote the group $\sl$, with Lie algebra $\g= \mathfrak{sl}(2, \C)$ and center $Z(G) = \{\pm I\}$.
 We let $\Gad = G/Z(G)=\psl$ be the adjoint group of $G$.

 We denote by $B \subset G$ the Borel subgroup of $G$ consisting of upper-triangular matrices, and by $D$ the subgroup consisting of diagonal matrices.
 We also let $B_{P} \subset B$ be the subgroup of $B$ consisting of parabolic elements, i.e. those of the form $\pm $, with $a \in \C$.
+Note that $D$ and $B_P$ are both Abelian, with intersection $D \cap B_P = Z(G)$.